FinTecSystems/xs2a-ios/README.md

 #### Get Current Step & Registering Custom Back Button Function

-Some use cases require that the current step of the session is known and/or that the functionality of the back button can be overriden.
+Some use cases require that the current step of the session is known and/or that a callback can be registered for when the back button is tapped.
 This can be accomplished by passing a `backButtonAction` function with the configuration:

 ```swift